Bitscale-Blockchain/bitscale/README.md

 #### 1.1.1 Rollup Manager Contract

-The Rollup Manager Contract is the heart of the Ethereum ZK Rollup ecosystem, managing state and interactions.
+The Rollup Manager Contract is the heart of the ZK Rollup ecosystem, managing state and interactions.
 Key features include:

 - **User Balances**: A mapping of user Ethereum addresses to their balances within the Rollup.
 - **Contract States**: Management of smart contract states.